traffordDataLab/leaflet.reachability/README.md

 - [Finding a common location within reach](https://vimeo.com/292728150)

 ## Documentation (v2.0.0)
 You will need to obtain a free API key from <a href="https://openrouteservice.org/dev/#/signup">openrouteservice</a> before using this plugin.
 Please do not use the key from the demo in your own applications.
-Consult the [change log](changelog.md) to find out what has changed from previous versions.
+Consult the [changelog](CHANGELOG.md) to find out what has changed from previous versions.

 After including the CSS and JS in your page (NOTE - you can also use minified versions e.g. .min.js/.min.css if you prefer):...
 ```HTML